 MARILYN L. TAYLOR, Ph.D., former Poet Laureate of Wisconsin and of the city of Milwaukee, is the author of six collections of poetry.
 Her poems and essays have appeared in many anthologies and journals, including Poetry, Able Muse, Measure, Light, Rhino, Aesthetica, Mezzo Cammin, and the Random House anthology titled Villanelles.
-She has been awarded First Place in a number of national and international poetry contests, and recently received the 2015 Margaret Reid Award for verse in forms.
+She has been awarded First Place in a number of national and international poetry contests, and recently received the 2015 Margaret Reid Award for verse in forms, as well as a 2016 Pushcart Prize nomination from LIGHT Poetry Journal.
 Her own widely-read “Poet to Poet” column on craft appeared bi-monthly for five years in The Writer magazine.

 More about Marilyn

 Why have you closed yourself upstairs for hours

 tending to a poem on this icy-moist, keen

 April day?
 You and I could be outdoors

 walking the woods, our boots leaving wet green